top of page

 1. Art & Design Is Like Any Other Subject

-GCSE and A‑Level qualifications are subject to the same Joint Council for Qualifications (JCQ) and Ofqual regulations as Maths, English or Sciences.
-The rules focus on ensuring that students’ final submitted work is their own and can be authenticated by the centre or exam board — not on whether students get help learning or developing skills.
+GCSE and A-Level qualifications are subject to the same Joint Council for Qualifications (JCQ) and Ofqual regulations as Maths, English, or Sciences.
+The rules focus on ensuring that students’ final submitted work is their own and can be authenticated by the centre or exam board.
+This is not about whether students get help learning or developing skills.
 (GOV.UK)

-What is not allowed — and this applies equally across all subjects — is someone else producing the work for the student, or acting as a scribe during an exam (for example a tutor writing or marking answers for the student).
+What is not allowed — and this applies equally across all subjects — is someone else producing the work for the student or acting as a scribe during an exam.
+For example, a tutor cannot write or mark answers for the student.
 This rule was clarified in exam board guidance after concerns about unfair practices.
 (Tes)

 2. Exam Boards Encourage Skill Development

-GCSE and A‑Level Art & Design frequently rely on non-exam assessment (coursework and portfolios), which are internally marked by teachers and externally moderated by exam boards.
+GCSE and A-Level Art & Design frequently rely on non-exam assessment (coursework and portfolios).
+These are internally marked by teachers and externally moderated by exam boards.
 This means students benefit from developing a range of skills over time — not just memorising facts for an exam.
 (GOV.UK)

-Experienced tutors and mentors play a role in helping students understand techniques, portfolio structure, and the criteria examiners use — all of which can help students express their ideas better and meet the required standards.
+Experienced tutors and mentors play a role in helping students understand techniques, portfolio structure, and the criteria examiners use.
+All of this can help students express their ideas better and meet the required standards.

 Why Some Teachers Might Resist Extra Support

-Some teachers may be worried that external help could:
+Some teachers may worry that external help could:

-✔ Give an unfair advantage✔ Interfere with internal marking processes✔ Make moderation harder for the centre
+• ✔ Make moderation harder for the centre

 However, these concerns relate to how support is given, not whether it should exist at all.
 The key point is that as long as the student’s work is their own, support is legitimate — just like extra tuition in Maths or English.